National Cancer Institute

 Newcastle Disease Virus (NDV)

 Newcastle Disease Virus (NDV) is usually thought to be an avian (bird) virus, but it also infects humans.
 It causes a potentially fatal, noncancerous disease (Newcastle disease) in birds, but causes only minor illness in humans.
-NDV appears to copy itself much better in human cancer cells than in most normal human cells and may have anticancer effects.
+NDV appears to copy itself much better in human cancer cells than in most normal human cells and is being studied for anticancer effects.

 - See the PDQ patient summary on Newcastle Disease Virus for more information.